zubinchopra/portaldocs/portal-sdk/templates/portalfx-skeleton-procedure.md

 <!--  required document.  -->

 This document describes procedures or checklists that are associated with a topic.
 These are the types of items that must all be completed, sometimes in a specific order, in order to accomplish a specific developer task.

+Procedures and checklists do not describe the items that are being manipulated; instead, they describe how to manipulate them.
+Developers may review the topic or use the procedure in any order.

 For the most part, procedures do not include phrases like "as specified in. . ."; references to other topics should have been included in the main topic, or in the overarching document that contains all of the gitHub links.
+However, a link may be appropriate for  more complicated  procedures  if a subprocedure  is best described in its own subtopic.

 ## Name of Process

 This process validates that [state purpose of checklist].
-Include images as appropriate, as in the following diagram.
+Images of the procedure are optional.
+Images  should be included in the document above the procedure that they specify, as in the following diagram.

    ![alt-text](../media/partner-request-flow.png "New Project Dialog")